Wildsong/docker-varnish/README.md

 ### Test supported URLs

-Use unittest.py to do all the testing.
-Add more test cases if you add more stuff.
+My unittest.py script is now in the "www" project.

-## Debugging
+### Debugging

 1. In terminal #1, watch the very detailed log,
-2. In terminal #2, send a request and stand back.
+2. In terminal #2, send a request with curl and stand back.

 ```bash
 docker exec -it varnish varnishlog